Often, people won't speak of finding fleas in the house, but virtually every pet owner has been through this at some point.

 These products are pesticides.
 It is one of the few occasions where loving pet owners would actually apply a chemical pesticide directly to the skin of their fur-baby.
 But, in this circumstance it is deemed by many to be the best option.

 As with any pesticide, there is a slim chance of individual negative reaction.
 Because of this, many pet owners choose to take a natural approach, using natural and homemade flea killers.
 These methods can work.
 They simply require more persistence and regular application.
 It may take longer, but for many it is worth the peace of mind that comes with avoiding pesticides.
-Futher down, we'll go over some of these natural flea remedies for both pet application and for use around the home.
+Further down, we'll go over some of these natural flea remedies for both pet application and for use around the home.

 Important Insider Tip: Don't bathe your pet within 48 hours of applying the flea treatment (before or after).
 The box may say you can bathe your pet as soon as it's dry, but waiting 48 hours is known to ensure its effectiveness.